How We Moved a Part of Our Company 8,000 km Away

 Boom!
 Here we are, in a different place, different time zone, opening a remote office.
 In this article, I will share insight into AppUnite workation project!

-AppUnite is not a big company, it has never aimed to be, so everyone knows each other pretty well on a personal level.
+AppUnite is not a big software development company, it has never aimed to be, so everyone knows each other pretty well on a personal level.
 We know what we’re good at and what we’re not, and I believe this is what makes us good at what we do.
 So we’ve been doing our job, jumping from one project to another, learning from each other, kicking asses, but we’ve got tangled up in a loop where no one has time to stop and think what’s next?

 D’you know that feeling when there is so much to do that you try not to bother yourself with “trivial things” that do not directly impact your work?
 Things such as self improvement, team building, office space and general atmosphere within the company.
 We got to that point and didn’t really know what to do and who to ask.
 So we asked ourselves, anonymously, through a simple SWOT based questionnaire.
 The feedback was great and helped us understand the most important fields of our work environment.
 But we decided to go one step further, share the outcome of the questionnaire with everyone, create a trello board, and with a little moderation, let everyone add ideas on how they envisioned improvements in AppUnite.